Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 ### Access Control
 Use the Access Control to lock or unlock the Details section or the Actions on a request.
-Only users with the appropriate application right ([updateLockedServiceRequests](/servicemanager-api-api/rights/content/updatelockedservicerequests) or [updateLockedChangeRequests](/servicemanager-api-api/rights/content/updatelockedchangerequests)) will be able to modify the details or use an Action once locked.
+Only users with the appropriate application right (i.e. updateLocked rights such as [updateLockedServiceRequests](/servicemanager-api-api/rights/content/updatelockedservicerequests) or [updateLockedChangeRequests](/servicemanager-api-api/rights/content/updatelockedchangerequests)) will be able to modify the details or use an Action once locked.
 This right has been added to the following roles: Incident Management Full Access, Change Management Full Access, Problem Management Full Access, Release Management Full Access, Service Request Full Access, and Service Desk Admin.

 * Lock / Unlock Request Actions
 * Lock Request Details